Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/gradient.md

 To model a ligand concentration [*L*] that is increasing exponentially, we will use the function [*L*] = *l*<sub>0</sub> · *e*<sup>*k* · t</sup>, where *l*<sub>0</sub> is the initial ligand concentration, *k* is a constant dictating the rate of exponential growth, and *t* is the time.
 The parameter *k* represents the steepness of the gradient, since the higher the value of *k*, the faster the growth in the ligand concentration [*L*].

 For example, the following figure shows the concentration over time of phosphorylated CheY (shown in blue) when *l*<sub>0</sub> = 1000 and *k* = 0.1.
-The concentration of phosphorylated CheY, and therefore the tumbling frequency, still decreases sharply as the ligand concentration increases, but after all ligands become bound to receptors (shown by the plateau in the red curve), the methylation of receptors causes the concentration of phosphorylated CheY to return to its equilibrium.
+The concentration of phosphorylated CheY, and therefore the tumbling frequency, still decreases sharply as the ligand concentration increases, but after all ligands become bound to receptors (shown by the plateau in the red curve), receptor methylation causes the concentration of phosphorylated CheY to return to its equilibrium.
 In other words, for these values of *l*<sub>0</sub> and *k*, the outcome is similar to when we provided an instantaneous increase in ligand, although the cell takes longer to reach its minimum concentration of phosphorylated CheY because the attractant concentration is increasing gradually.

 [![image-center](../assets/images/600px/chemotaxis_tutorial_addition01.png){: .align-center}](../assets/images/chemotaxis_tutorial_addition01.png)
 Plots of relevant molecule concentrations in our model (in number of molecules in the cell) over time (in seconds) when the concentration of ligand grows exponentially with *l*<sub>0</sub> = 1000 and *k* = 0.1.
 The concentration of bound ligand (shown in red) quickly hits saturation, which causes a minimum in phosphorylated CheY (and therefore a low tumbling frequency).
 To respond, the cell increases the methylation of receptors, which boosts the concentration of phosphorylated CheY back to equilibrium.
 {: style="font-size: medium;"}

-Our next question is what happens as we change *k*, the growth rate of the ligand concentration.
-The following figure shows the results of multiple simulations in which we vary the growth parameter *k* and plot the concentration of phosphorylated CheY over time.
+The following figure shows the results of multiple simulations in which we vary the growth parameter *k* and plot only the concentration of phosphorylated CheY over time.
 The larger the value of *k*, the faster the increase in receptor binding, and the steeper the drop in the concentration of phosphorylated CheY.

 [![image-center](../assets/images/600px/chemotaxis_tutorial_addition03.png){: .align-center}](../assets/images/chemotaxis_tutorial_addition03.png)
 Plots of phosphorylated CheY for different growth rates *k* of the concentration of ligand.
 The larger the value of *k*, the steeper the initial drop as the concentration of bound ligand becomes saturated, and the faster the concentration of phosphorylated CheY returns to equilibrium.
 {: style="font-size: medium;"}

 More importantly, the above figure further illustrates the *robustness* of bacterial chemotaxis to the rate of growth in ligand concentration.
-Whether the growth of the attractant is slow or fast, methylation will always bring the cell back to the same equilibrium concentration of phosphorylated CheY, and therefore the same background tumbling frequency.
+Whether the growth of the attractant is slow or fast, methylation will always bring the cell back to the same equilibrium concentration of phosphorylated CheY and therefore the same background tumbling frequency.

 ## Reversing the attractant gradient